quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 For our current application only `uncoupled` and `coupled` are relevant, since $\mathbb{Z}_2$ irreps are self-dual and have Abelian fusion rules.
 We will come back to these other properties when discussion more involved applications.
 Given some `TensorMap`, the method `TensorKit.fusiontrees(t::TensorMap)` returns an iterator over all pairs of splitting and fusion trees that label the blocks of `t`.

 We can now put this into practice by directly constructing the $ZZ$ operator in the irrep basis as a $\mathbb{Z}_2$-symmetric `TensorMap`.
-We will do this in two steps:
+We will do this in three steps:

 - First we construct the physical space at each site as a $\mathbb{Z}_2$-graded vector space.
 - Then we initialize an empty `TensorMap` with the correct domain and codomain vector spaces built from the previously constructed physical space.